 The changes you need to report

-If there is a change in your situation (for example, you start living with another adult or you move to another country), you must let us know within 4 weeks (6 weeks if you live outside the Netherlands).
-To avoid a fine, you must report changes to us on time.
+If you live in the Netherlands and there is a change in your situation (for example, you start living with another adult, you move to another country, or your income changes), you must let us know within 4 weeks.

 See what you have to report in different situations